Who is a motor trade policy suitable for?

 Improve your security

-Upgrading your security measures, such as CCTV, gates, locks and burglar alarms, could improve your chances of securing cheap motor trade insurance.
+Upgrading your security measures, such as CCTV, gates, locks and burglar alarms, could improve your chances of lowering your motor trade insurance cost.

 10